By Greg Carannante

 Q. What do you consider your greatest achievement?

 A. The awards for work in City & Shore over the past 20 years have been fine moments.
 But our sons, Spencer and Colin, are the greatest.
-(I don’t know how they turned out so good while I was distracted by work.)
-I know that sounds like something a dad might say.
+(I don’t know how they turned out so good while I was distracted by work.
+It was all Cecile’s doing.)
+I know that sounds like something a dad and husband might say.
 Maybe I got that one right the first time.